 top of page

-ADVOCACY INITIATVES
+ADVOCACY INITIATIVES

 VLS pursues opportunities to influence policy-making at local, state, and federal levels, with an emphasis on issues that disproportionately impact historically excluded veteran populations.